iasonasma/ergasiajava2/README.md

 --29/11/2018--
 sindy-98 -> create new operation in class DeleteData in order to delete all the datas that existed in the database.
 The new method is : deleteDatabase(). sindy-98-> update the choices in DeleteData Class and changed the main menu a little bit.

+---1/12/2018---
+nefeli-v -> Add InputMismatchException in menu() method of Database class in case the user doesn't give an Integer